Satoshi Ohno: Art

 When Ohno was in the third grade, he was inspired by his classmate's Dragon Ball illustration to start drawing.
 Since then, he has been drawing his own artwork and making original figurines.
-In the November 3, 2025 live stream the group had for their fan club, celebrating their 26th anniversary, Ohno revealed that he had began using an iPad to draw.
+In the November 3, 2025 live stream the group had for their fan club, celebrating their 26th anniversary, Ohno revealed that he had begun using an iPad to draw.

 In 2008, he held an art exhibition called Freestyle, making him the first artist in Johnny's to hold one.
 In 2015, it was announced that Ohno would be holding a second art exhibition called Freestyle II in Tokyo from July 24 to August 23.
 In addition, Ohno held an art exhibition the same year in Shanghai from July 9 to 29, showcasing artwork from his first art exhibition, Freestyle.
 A new version of Freestyle, called Freestyle 2020 opened on September 9, 2020, and had pieces from his previous exhibitions, as well as new ones, including the cover art for Arashi's single "Kite".

 As of 2019, Ohno has designed the charity T-shirt for NTV's 24-hour television telethon four times, making him the first artist to do so.
 He was in charge of designing the T-shirt for the first time in 2004.
 In 2012, Ohno collaborated with Japanese artist Yoshitomo Nara and their design sold 764,198 copies, setting a new record.
 In the following year, Ohno collaborated with Japanese artist Yayoi Kusama to design the T-shirt for that year's telethon.
 It sold 1,244,469 copies, making it the most successful in the history of the telethon.
 2019 was the 2nd time he designed it by himself (各回の色とデザイン).
 He also designed the flower pattern of a jacket Arashi wore in the "Arafes 2020" concert.

 Ohno's art was displayed in Japan Airlines "JAL Fly to 2020" Olympic campaign in 2015, as part of the design on the planes.
 Under the theme of "Hope for the future", the aircraft shows colorful flowers, Mt.
 Fuji, the four seasons, and people looking into the future, with Arashi's faces in the center of the design, under a five member-colored rainbow.
 JAL's Fly to 2020 aircraft operated from 27 June 2015 until 10 April 2016.

 Because of his talent in the field of art, Ohno was appointed to host a four episode documentary for NHK entitled "Jakuchu Miracle World" starting on April 25, 2011.
 The documentary focused on analyzing artwork by a famous Edo era artist named Itō Jakuchū.
 On August 22, 2012, Ohno hosted another documentary for NHK entitled "Everything Is for the Sake Of Delivering Dreams ~Walt Disney Trajectory of Creation~".
 In commemoration of Walt Disney's 110th anniversary, the documentary explored and revealed the secrets behind the origins and processes of Disney's creations.